code-lab-org/nost-tools/docs/source/operators_guide/modules/yml_file.rst

 Channels Section
 ^^^^^^^^^^^^^^
 Defines the messaging channels used for communication between components.
+This entire section is optional.
+If a user wants to define each channel and queue for organizational purposes, they can do so here.
+Otherwise, the NOS-T Tools library will create default channels and queues.

 Channels follow this structure: